pnmswnt187/poonam-sawant-web-software-engineer-19Jan2022/README.md

 This project is build in Java ( version 8 ) / Spring boot ( version 2.5.2 ) / Gradle.
 The Application is package as a jar file using embedded tomcat.

 * RESTful Web services is created with Spring MVC ( org.springframework.boot:spring-boot-starter-web ).
-* In Memory Databse integration is done using JPA api ( com.h2database:h2 / org.springframework.boot:spring-boot-starter-data-jpa ).
+* In Memory Database integration is done using JPA api ( com.h2database:h2 / org.springframework.boot:spring-boot-starter-data-jpa ).
 * Web Security is achieved using Spring Security ( org.springframework.boot:spring-boot-starter-security ).
 * Testing is done using JUnit 1.8.2 and Spring boot Test api ( org.springframework.boot:spring-boot-starter-test ).
 * REST Documentation is done using REST docs ans AsciiDocs ( org.springframework.restdocs:spring-restdocs-asciidoctor / org.springframework.restdocs:spring-restdocs-mockmvc ).